MoncurN/KneelDB_FirstTry/KneelDB 1.0 - Project Charter.md

 * Speed, concurrency, relationships are not a priority at this time

 ## Possible Future Improvements
+### Big Picture
 * Proper SQL language parser
 * Support data-types
 * Try programming in different sorting algorithms, both for learning and for fun
 * Provide an administrator

+### Table
+* Have a list of columns
+  * If user inserts a record without one of the columns, add it automatically to the record
+  * If the user inserts a record with a new column, add it to the old records
+  * Note - doing this for every insert / update would be computationally expensive, and the cost would grow with every insert.
+Would need to either only do it on SELECT, have a background process, or find a way to do it cheaply.